Staff strike at Congo rape hospital accused of tax fraud

 Officials there did not comment but a spokesman for the health ministry said the problem related to “tax fraud”.

-Antoine Fundiko, a doctor at Panzi, said the hospital had been handed a $600,000 tax bill even though, as a national referral centre, it should be exempt from paying tax on salaries.
+Antoine Fundiko, a doctor at Panzi, said the hospital had been handed a $600,000 tax bill even though, as a national referral center, it should be exempt from paying tax on salaries.

 While receiving a string of international prizes, Mukwege is a frequent and highly vocal critic of rights abuses, poor governance and lack of basic services in Congo.
 In November, he called on people across Africa to follow the example of Burkina Faso, where veteran leader Blaise Compaore was ousted in a revolt sparked by his bid to extend his time in power.